|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 For example, I remembered that when Dan was less than 6, his father pointed towards the full moon and asked him "what is this?"
 Dan's answer "a round metal sheet" was not welcomed by his father of course.

 I also remembered clearly that Dan's father asked both of us what we would like to be when we grow up: I answered "an engineer" and Dan "a firefighter" which Dan's father didn't like again.
 But guess what?"
-Who become a successful engineer?
+Who becomes a successful engineer?
 Dan of course, and I the author of this page.

 On the other hand, Dan remembered that my mother sat both of us around the table and served us some food.
 I as a restless child (and adult) jumped all around and my mother reprimanded me "why, the hell, couldn't you sit calmly like Danut?"